Democrats prep for battle to replace Cardin in rare Maryland Senate race

 She is now facing calls to resign from some House Democrats, as frustrations linger about the delay in Senate business because of her absence.
 The Senate Judiciary Committee, which Feinstein sits on, has been unable to advance partisan nominees as she remains sidelined out of Washington.

-Senate Majority Leader Charles Schumer (D-N.Y.) had said that he wanted Cardin to replace her on the panel temporarily, but the idea was swiftly shot down by Republicans.
+Senate Majority Leader Chuck Schumer (D-N.Y.) had said that he wanted Cardin to replace her on the panel temporarily, but the idea was swiftly shot down by Republicans.

 Democrats are defending 23 seats this cycle, including those held by Independent Sens.
 Kyrsten Sinema (Ariz.), Angus King (Maine) and Bernie Sanders (Vt.).
 By contrast, Republicans are defending 11 on the ballot next year.